Skip to main content

 The Expanded CER for Science Writing

-As students compose, they're writing is converted into an MLA-formatted document in real time and this can be printed or exported to any document type.
+As students compose, they're writing is converted into an MLA-formatted document in real time, and this can be printed or exported to any document type.

 Expanding the Template for More Sophisticated Science Reports

 The CER template, while perfect for learning the fundamentals and tackling shorter tasks, does have its limitations.
-When students face more demanding prompts , they'll need to expand the structure to accommodate more sophisticated thinking.
+When students face more demanding prompts, they'll need to expand the structure to accommodate more sophisticated thinking.
 They may, for example, want to add additional evidence or expand their reasoning based on new evidence and findings.
-They may wish to address a counterclaim or compose a reflect ion about their findings at the conclusion of a report .
+They may wish to address a counterclaim or compose a reflection about their findings at the conclusion of a report.

 With traditional CER templates, expansion like this would not be possible, but with flexible structures like those available in essaypop, such modification is done easily.
-Students add components to a paragraph by accessing the drop-down menu where they can select the components they would like to add to the writing.
+Students add components to a paragraph by accessing the drop-down menu, where they can select the components they would like to add to the writing.
 It should be noted that students can also move and rearrange the writing frames at will by dragging and dropping them into new locations.

 In the example below, you'll notice that the student has added a second piece of text evidence to support the claim.
-With this simple addition, the student is beginning to create a more sophisticated support for her claim.
+With this simple addition, the student is beginning to create more sophisticated support for her claim.
 Students we've interviewed have told us that having the ability to add components to their paragraph, one color-coded element at a time, makes them feel like they're in control of the elaboration and revision process.

 Building Science Writing Templates in Advance